-- State plan limits on number of units for personal care are reached and more assitance with ADLs and/or IADLs is needed; - Person requires personal assistance at locations outside of their residence; - The individual has behavioral or medical needs, and they require a more highly trained personal assistant than is available under state plan. - When the personal assistant worker is related to the participant; - When the participant or family is directing the service through the FMS contractor.
+- State plan limits on number of units for personal care are reached and more assistance with ADLs and/or IADLs is needed; - Person requires personal assistance at locations outside of their residence; - The individual has medical needs, and they require a more highly trained personal assistant than is available under state plan. - The person shall exhaust agency-based state plan personal care prior to self-directing his or her waiver personal assistant services (may not self-direct state plan services).

-When waiver personal assistant is authorized to adults also eligible for state plan personal care, the service coordinator must consult and coordinate the waiver service plan with the DSDS service authorization system.
+When waiver personal assistant is authorized to adults also eligible for state plan personal care, the support coordinator must consult and coordinate the waiver support plan with the DSDS service authorization system.

 Personal care services are provided to children with disabilities according to the federal mandates of the Early Periodic Screening, Diagnosis and Treatment program.
 Personal Assistant needs for the eligible person through EPSDT, as applicable, shall first be accessed and utilized, in accordance with the requirement that state plan services must be exhausted before waiver services can be provided.
+Personal Assistant services authorized through the waiver shall not duplicate state plan personal care services.
 State plan personal care services for children are coordinated through the Bureau of Special Health Care Needs (BSHCN).

-When waiver personal assistant is authorized for children also eligible for state plan personal care, the service coordinator must consult and coordinate with the BSHCN service authorization system.
+When waiver personal assistant is authorized for children also eligible for state plan personal care, the support coordinator must consult and coordinate with the BSHCN service authorization system.